2000 Toyota Prius Mk1 review: Retro Road Test

 Start off in purely electric mode and the original Prius feels very contemporary and quiet, but it doesn’t take long before the petrol engine makes its presence felt.
 Move up the rev range, and it gets quite vocal – don’t worry, it won’t rev past 4,500rpm – but you’ll more than likely be concentrating on the column-mounted gear selector wand to notice.
 Slot it into ‘B’ when going downhill and the little Prius recaptures energy – just like a modern hybrid.

-Elsewhere, there is light steering – vague in feel if we’re honest – but with keen turn-in from its low-rolling-resistance 15-inch tyres, the original Prius is fun and enjoyable to drive,.
-So long as you remain aware of its eco limitations and purpose, anyway.
+Elsewhere, there is light steering – vague in feel if we’re honest – but with keen turn-in from its low-rolling-resistance 15-inch tyres, the original Prius is fun and enjoyable to drive.
+So long as you remain aware of its eco limitations and purpose, at least.
 One of those limitations is speed – the first-generation Prius isn’t a fast car; that would be counter-productive to its environmentally-friendly ethos.

 Reliability and running costs